Nirvan007/SmartBank_Project/README.md

 * Battery NTC protection

 # Tools Used
+### EasyEDA
-### EasyEDA: EasyEDA is a web-based EDA tool suite that enables hardware engineers to design, simulate, share - publicly and privately - and discuss schematics,       simulations and printed circuit boards.
+EasyEDA is a web-based EDA tool suite that enables hardware engineers to design, simulate, share - publicly and privately - and discuss schematics,       simulations and printed circuit boards.

+### Arduino IDE
-### Arduino IDE: Arduino Integrated Development Environment - or Arduino Software (IDE) - contains a text editor for writing code, a message area, a text console, a toolbar with buttons for common functions and a series of menus.
+Arduino Integrated Development Environment - or Arduino Software (IDE) - contains a text editor for writing code, a message area, a text console, a toolbar with buttons for common functions and a series of menus.
 It connects to the Arduino hardware to upload programs and communicate with them.